gioxx/Nebula.KB/blog/2026-07-27-ExchangeOnlineGraphAssemblyClash/index.md

 Microsoft explains this general behavior in [Resolving PowerShell module assembly dependency conflicts](https://learn.microsoft.com/powershell/scripting/dev-cross-plat/resolving-dependency-conflicts).

-## Why `Connect-Nebula` exposes the problem
+## Why older `Connect-Nebula` versions exposed the problem

-`Connect-Nebula` currently follows this sequence:
+Older Nebula releases followed this sequence:

 1. verify or establish the Exchange Online session;
 2. verify or establish the Microsoft Graph session.

-That sequence is normally convenient, but it means ExchangeOnlineManagement gets the first opportunity to load its authentication stack.
-When `Connect-MgGraph` subsequently starts interactive authentication, Graph can encounter the incompatible assembly already present in the process and fail with `MissingMethodException`.
+That sequence was normally convenient, but it gave ExchangeOnlineManagement the first opportunity to load its authentication stack.
+When `Connect-MgGraph` subsequently started interactive authentication, Graph could encounter the incompatible assembly already present in the process and fail with `MissingMethodException`.

-The Exchange Online connection shown before the error is therefore valid.
-Only the following Graph authentication attempt fails.
+The Exchange Online connection shown before the error was therefore valid.
+Only the following Graph authentication attempt failed.

+The current Nebula workaround reverses the order and uses a WAM-disabled Exchange Online sign-in in the combined flow:

+1. initialize Microsoft Graph;
+2. connect to Exchange Online with `-DisableWAM`.

+This avoids both the original Graph-side assembly failure and the Exchange Online RuntimeBroker failure that can occur when WAM is initialized after Graph in the same process.
+Direct `Connect-EOL` calls and `Connect-Nebula -SkipGraph` retain their normal WAM-first behavior.

 ## Why retrying does not help